cncf/communitygroups/README.md

 Once the "CNCF Meetup Account" joins your Meetup Group, you'll need to follow the "Appoint New Leadership Member" steps here: https://help.meetup.com/hc/en-us/articles/360002879411-Managing-a-leadership-team to add cncf-meetup-admin@cncf.io as a co-organizer.
 Please see the sample video on how to do this - https://share.getcloudapp.com/8LujxJ85.

+**Please note that bidirectional sync is only available to the groups that have already joined the [CNCF Meetup Pro network](https://www.meetup.com/pro/cncf)!**

 ### FAQ

 #### What is the status of the Cloud Native Meetups?